Cutting and Sizing Cable Housing

 After cutting the compressionless gear housing, inspect the end to see if it flattened a bit.
 Use the crimper section of the CN-10 to open up the housing and inner liner before installing an end cap and cable.
 You can also use the crimper section cutter to crimp on a cable end cap, as seen below.

-Brake and gear housing allow the cable wire to be routed around bends and connects the levers to the frame stops.
-The less drag on the cables, the better the shifting and braking performance.
+Shift housing allows the cable wire to be routed around bends and connects the levers to the frame stops.
+The less drag on the cables, the better the shifting performance.
 Housing that is too short will kink and bind, creating even more friction.
 As a rule of thumb, try to size the housing so it is as short as possible but it still enters the stops and barrel adjusters in a straight approach.

 For rear derailleur housing, note especially how the housing enters the barrel adjuster.